 STYX

 Can you imagine performing in a band for 54 years?
 The sheer determination, dedication, and love for music.
-Well, James “JY” Young can say he has done it and is still doing it day in and day out.
-Chuck Panozzo has been with the band for 54 years now in a part-time capacity.
-He had to stop in 1999 due to health problems related to his battle with HIV/AIDS, but he returned in 2003.
-Chuck and his brother John were the original members, along with James YoungDennis DeYoung, and John Curulewski.
-John Panozzo left the band due to liver complications and tragically passed away in 1996.
-Even though members came and left, some returned, plus two major breaks, Styx continued to chart songs and maintain a solid presence in the music world.
+James “JY” Young can say he has done it and is still doing it day in and day out.
+Chuck Panozzo has been with the band for 54 years, mostly in a part-time capacity.
+He had to stop in 1999 due to health problems, but he returned in 2003.
+Chuck and his brother John were the original members, along with James Young, Dennis DeYoung, and John Curulewski.
+John Panozzo left the band due to health concerns and tragically passed away in 1996.
+Even though members came and went, some returned, and despite two major breaks, Styx continues to chart songs and maintain a solid presence in the music world.

-The night they performed in El Paso at the beautiful Abraham Chavez Theater was an unseasonably warm night, and the theater was packed close to full capacity.
-The audience consisted mostly of people over 50 years old, but still a nice mix of 30- and 40-year-olds littered the room, couples and singles all taking in the memories of young love; many sang along with the band, and all cheered and clapped at the end of each song.
-When announcing all the members of the band, John Panozzo earned a standing ovation accompanied by cheers from the whole crowd for at least five minutes.
-I will not give you the full breakdown of 15 songs, but they opened the night with Build and Destroy,” then launched into Too Much Time on My Hands,” followed by The Grand Illusion.”
-They ended the concert with two encores, the last song being Renegade.”
+The night they performed in El Paso at the beautiful Abraham Chavez Theater was unseasonably warm, and the theater was nearly full.
+The audience consisted mostly of people over 50, though a nice mix of 30- and 40-year-olds littered the room as well—couples and singles alike, all taking in memories of young love.
+Many sang along with the band, and everyone cheered and clapped at the end of each song.
+When the members of the band were announced, John Panozzo earned a standing ovation accompanied by cheers from the entire crowd that lasted at least five minutes.

 On May 28, 2025, Styx announced the release of their 18th album, Circling from Above.
 If you attend their current tour, you may be able to pick up one of the new albums along with all kinds of merchandise.
 The current tour runs through October 2026, so don’t miss your chance to see these legends explode on stage.